 I’d love to tell you that this crispy baked drumsticks discovery was my own, but of course it was not.
 And chances are that some of you already know this little trick and are laughing that it took me so long to unearth it.
 But unearth it I did and I may never deep fry chicken again.
 Been there, done that and it’s just too much work.

 It was my beloved Pinterest that led me to the answer.
 I found this recipe for truly crispy baked wings on RecipeTin Eats, and I could hardly believe that a simple pantry staple was the trick.
 Yep, the secret ingredient is….baking powder.

-I test drove the method on some wings and it worked perfectly.
+I test drove the method on some chicken wings first, and it worked perfectly.
 And it occurred to me it would work well on drumsticks too.
 My kids adore drumsticks (or “chicken on the bone”, as they like to call them), and they provide an easy and inexpensive meal for my hungry family.
-You can really do any sauce you want here.
+You can really use any sauce you want here.
 Just cook the drummies with their coating of baking powder, salt and pepper and then finish with your favourite sauce or glaze.
+Low carb barbecue sauce, or try Kalyn’s sugar-free teriyaki sauce.
 Simple, easy and seriously crispy.

 Looking for more oven-baked chicken recipes?
 Check out these delicious recipes: